 Tip: The most efficient way to get an SBA loan is through an SBA Preferred Lender.
-By managing the whole transaction from underwriting and credit decisions to loan servicing, SBA Preferred Lenders streamline the process.
+By managing the whole transaction from underwriting and credit decisions to loan servicing, SBA Preferred Lenders streamline the process to save you time and money.
 For more information, contact Wells Fargo Practice Finance's Commercial Real Estate team at 1-888-937-2321 or practicesuccess@wellsfargo.com.